Non-Canadian Air Carrier Licence Application Guide

 What happens next?

-The Agency’s performance target is to issue new licences within seven business days once the application is determined to be complete.
+The Agency’s service standards is to issue new licences within seven business days once the application is determined to be complete.

 Getting help

-Questions concerning the licensing requirements described in this guide may be addressed to the Team Leaders, Air Licensing and Charters Division.
+Questions concerning the licensing requirements described in this guide may be addressed to one of the case officers, Air Licensing and Charters Division.

 Part 3 – Now that you are licensed